Killing of Ramona Moore: Trial

 Fabrizio ruled for the state that News 12 had to turn over the complete, unedited interview.
 While News 12 had argued that the state had failed to demonstrate any basis for supposing that Bonie had confessed to the crime off camera, the judge said that the prosecution sought to learn whether he had made admissions relevant to the case.
 Raimundi's narration described Bonie making positive statements about his relationship with Moore.
 Even the defense agreed the issue of the Section 8 applications was a central and relevant one in the case.
 The judge did not find that Bonie had been promised confidentiality by News 12, and there was no possible other way for the state to find out what he might have said that was not broadcast.
 The judge's one concession to News 12 was that he would review the recorded interview in camera and release to the prosecution only those sections that discussed Bonie and Moore's landlord-tenant relationship and/or the Section 8 issue.

 The decision was stayed pending appeal, a step News 12 said it would take.
 "This is the classic case of overreach by a prosecutor who is attempting to use the work product of a reporter as an investigative tool for his criminal prosecution," said David Schulz, an attorney for the channel.
 "This is precisely what the shield law prohibits."

 In July 2016 Bonie's trial took place.
 The prosecution presented 20 witnesses over the month.
 At the end, the jury acquitted Bonie of murder but convicted him of manslaughter.

-The next month, Bonie was sentenced to the maximum, 25-years in prison.
+The next month, Bonie was sentenced to the maximum, 25-years to life in prison.
 Bonie maintained his innocence as he read from a prepared statement before the sentencing.
 "My life, I believe, has been taken by the NYPD," he told the court.
 "This is 2016 and black men are now target practice for police," he said.
 "The Bronx District Attorney's office is no better ...
 They are out to cover their tracks of lies, deceit and prejudice."
 Moore's sister, in response, called him a "menace to society ... [who] should never be able to see the light of day again."
 He was returned to Attica Correctional Facility, where he had been serving his assault sentence.